-The root causes for learned insomnia often are negative thoughts and maladaptive behaviors that undermine a good night’s sleep.
+The root causes for learned insomnia often are negative thoughts and counterproductive behaviors that undermine a good night’s sleep.

-The best way to successfully treat learned insomnia is to treat not the symptoms, the sleeplessness itself, but to get at the root causes – which commonly are negative, self-limiting thoughts and counterproductive behaviors that disrupt sleep.
+The best way to successfully treat learned insomnia is to treat not the symptoms, the sleeplessness itself, but to get at the root causes – which commonly are negative expectations about sleep and dysfunctional behaviors that disrupt sleep.

 For many of us the solution is not that complicated.
 Literally tens of millions of us have some form of primary insomnia, often unintentionally caused by negative thoughts and behaviors that undermine sleeping well.